Freddie Freeman Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.27 team ERA that ranks 14th among all league pitching staffs.
+- The Padres' 4.20 team ERA ranks 14th across all MLB pitching staffs.

-- Padres pitchers combine to rank 19th in baseball in home runs surrendered (40 total, 1.2 per game).
+- The Padres rank 18th in baseball in home runs given up (41 total, 1.2 per game).

-- The Padres will send Snell (1-4) to the mound for his seventh start of the season.
-He is 1-4 with a 5.59 ERA and 33 strikeouts through 29 2/3 innings pitched.

-- His last appearance was on Tuesday against the Cincinnati Reds, when the lefty went six innings, surrendering three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.